 Disconnect the blower motor resistor from its electrical connector and remove it from its location.
 Set your multimeter to Ohms mode (Ω).

 Don't have a multimeter or need to upgrade yours?
-Check out my recommendation: Abe's Multimeter Recommendation (found at: easyautodiagnostics.com).
+Check out my recommendation: Buying A Digital Multimeter For Automotive Diagnostic Testing (found at: easyautodiagnostics.com).

 Visually inspect the condition of the blower resistor's coils and it's electrical connector.

 Is the connector melted?
 Are the coils in one piece?